Faculty Development

 What is the New Faculty Academy?

 This is a year-long program with monthly events aimed at enhancing new faculty’s long-term career success at CSUN.
-These events range from panels, workshops, and even informal lunches and socials.
-In addition, we will learn valuable time management and balance skills through the National Center for Faculty Development & Diversity (NCFDD).
+These events range from panels, workshops, and even informal lunches.
+In addition, we will learn valuable time management, productivity, and balance skills through the National Center for Faculty Development & Diversity (NCFDD).

-This program is ideal for first year faculty (tenure-track and lecturers) as well as “newer” faculty hired during the pandemic in the past 3 years.
+This program is ideal for first-year faculty (tenure-track and lecturers) as well as “newer” faculty hired during the past 3 years.
 Upon successful completion of the New Faculty Academy, you will earn a certificate from Faculty Development that can be added to your future evaluation and rehiring materials (e.g., Personnel Information File/PIF).

 Program Objectives